rtbrick/bngblaster/docsrc/sources/api/index.rst

 Interfaces
 ----------
-This is explained detailed in the
+This is explained in detail in the
 :ref:`interfaces <interfaces>` section.

 .. include:: interfaces.rst